-We in A.A. are men and women who have discovered, and admitted, that we cannot control alcohol.
-We have learned that we must live without it if we are to avoid disaster for ourselves and those close to us.
+We in A.A. are men and women who have discovered, and admitted, that we were powerless over alcohol.
+We have learned that we must find a way to live without it if we are to avoid disaster for ourselves and those close to us.

 With local groups in thousands of communities, we are part of an informal international fellowship, which now has members in 150 countries.
 We have but one primary purpose: to stay sober ourselves and to help others who may turn to us for help in achieving sobriety.

 We are not reformers, and we are not allied with any group, cause, or religious denomination.
 We have no wish to dry up the world.
 We do not recruit new members, but do welcome them.
 We do not impose our experience with problem drinking on others, but we do share it when we are asked to do so.

 Within our membership may be found men and women of all ages and many different social, economic, and cultural backgrounds.
 Some of us drank for many years before coming to the realisation we could not handle alcohol.
 Others were fortunate enough to appreciate, early in life or in their drinking careers, that they were powerless over alcohol and their lives had become unmanageable.

 The consequences of our alcoholic drinking have also varied.
 A few of us had become derelicts before turning to A.A. for help.
 Some had lost family, possessions, and self-respect.
 We had been on skid row in many cities.
 Some of us had been hospitalised or gaoled.
 We had committed grave offences — against society, our families, our employers, and ourselves.